 796---Independent Study By arrangement

 For students wishing to do special work not covered by courses listed in the curriculum.
 Each student when registering should submit a brief description of the semester’s work agreed on by the student and the instructor.
 This must be signed by both the instructor and the student.
 No instructor should do more than one such course.
-Form for registering for this course are available in W329 So.
-College.
+Forms for registering for this course are available in the Graduate Studies Office.
 The Director of Graduate Studies must approve each proposal.

 796A---Independent Study By arrangement